 NHS Lothian Art Collection – purchased by the Edinburgh & Lothians Health Foundation

-I am based in Edinburgh.
+I am based in Carlops, south of Edinburgh.

 I would like to thank the following people for their support and encouragement: thank you guys!